Museum Exhibition: March 25, 2014 – March 8, 2015

 The Beyond Granite exhibition explores the geological underpinnings of three of the most popular forms of recreation in the White Mountains: climbing, hiking, and skiing/snowboarding.
 We investigate the fundamental Earth processes that have shaped these mountains we love, and we make the connections between the stories of our outdoor pursuits and the stories of the land itself.

-I. An Intimate Relationship: Climbers and Bedrock: The history of rock climbing in the White Mountains and the influence of different rock types on climbing styles and progressions.
+I. Climbers and Bedrock: The history of rock climbing in the White Mountains and the influence of different rock types on climbing styles and progressions.

 II.
-Underfoot: Hiking White Mountain Geology: The story of the 2,180-mile Appalachian Trail that passes through the heart of the White Mountains.
+Hiking Ancient Mountains: The story of the 2,180-mile Appalachian Trail that passes through the heart of the White Mountains.

 III.
-The Face of Winter: Ice Climbing, Skiing, and Snowboarding: How climate has shaped the winter landscape of the White Mountains and how it will likely dictate our experiences in the future.
+Adventures Shaped by Climate: How climate has shaped the winter landscape of the White Mountains and how it will likely dictate our experiences in the future.

 Through the Eyes of the Observer: Using gigapixel photographic technology, explore three iconic locations in the White Mountains viewed through the eyes of geologists and adventurers alike: Cannon Cliff, Franconia Ridge, and Mt.
 Washington’s Tuckerman and Huntington ravines.
 This interactive exhibit features a computer touchscreen for exploring annotated digital photographs via a deep zooming interface.